glortho/javascript/react/README.md

     const reservationItem = <ReservationCard />;
     ```

     **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
+For example, `reservation_card.js` should have a reference name of `ReservationCard`.
+However, for root components of a directory, use `index.js` as the filename and use the directory name as the component name:
     ```javascript
     // bad
-    const Footer = require('./Footer/Footer.jsx')
+    const Footer = require('./footer/footer.jsx')

     // bad
-    const Footer = require('./Footer/index.jsx')
+    const Footer = require('./footer/index.jsx')

-    // good
+    // good (note trailing slash)
-    const Footer = require('./Footer')
+    const Footer = require('./footer/')
-    ```

-## Declaration
-  - Do not use displayName for naming components.
-Instead, name the component by reference.

-    ```javascript
-    // bad
-    export default React.createClass({
-      displayName: 'ReservationCard',
-      // stuff goes here
-    });

-    // good
-    export default class ReservationCard extends React.Component {
-    }
     ```

 ## Alignment